SecondeJK/dev-theatre/src/pages/onboarding-j24/index.md

 * All movements away from machine communicated on Slack
 * Clockify removes the need for micromanagement
 * Make time for each other (Skype calls, screenshare debugging)
-* Always time for sprint retros & kickoffs?
+* Always time for sprint retros & kickoffs

 It seems so simple, doesn’t it?
 But that’s because it is!
 Companies such as Automattic have [absolutely nailed down the way they communicate on Slack](https://qz.com/694410/automattic-has-figured-out-the-right-tools-for-remote-working/) which is to be as explicit and verbal as possible.
 Providing we all stick to doing that, everything falls into place.